 The Arizona Department of Education’s Nita M. Lowey 21st Century Community Learning Center (21st CCLC) office is accountable to the United States Department of Education under the Every Student Succeeds Act (ESSA), Title IV, Part B.

-If you are interested in applying, information can be found under “Grant Application, Guidance & Mandatory Forms and Grant Resources” tabs below.
-Funding is based on receipt of federal funds to ADE.
-If funding is decreased, a proportional decrease will be made to all awardees.
-All funding is contingent upon receipt of federal funds.
+- If you are interested in applying, information can be found under “Grant Application, Guidance & Mandatory Forms and Grant Resources” tabs below.

 Thank you for your interest in pursuing 21st CCLC funding.

-For Consortium Applicants ONLY: Read the resource below to determine the pathway for the Consortium Application.
+For Consortium Applicants ONLY: Read the resource below to determine the pathway for the Consortium Model Application.

 The 21st CCLC programs must provide safe environments for students during non-school hours.
 Each grant program must serve students from one school site, where at least 40% of the students attending that school are economically disadvantaged; however, services may be offered at the school and at other locations.
 All centers must provide a range of high-quality services to support student learning and development.